 Unfortunately, it turns out that and the Capture 1 has shrewdly withheld X trans-sensor support from the less expensive software.
 This may just be a matter of the “Express” product being an earlier software version, though it is easy to suspect that, given the superiority of their software in the case of the Fujis, they’d like us to spend the full $300.

-Momentarily frustrated by this, I retrieved the X Pro 1 box, and got out the software disk, which includes the Silkypix based-raw file converter that came free with the camera.
+Momentarily frustrated by this, I retrieved the X Pro 1 box, and retrieved the software disk, which includes the Silkypix based-raw file converter that came free with the camera.
 I was aware peripherally, that there had been several software updates to this.
-Sean Reid of “Reid Reviews” and compared this software to Capture 1, and Adobe Lightroom, and felt it was second only to the Capture 1 results in image quality.
+Sean Reid of “Reid Reviews” compared this software to Capture 1, and Adobe Lightroom, and felt it was second only to the Capture 1 results in image quality.
 Given the circumstances I figured I’d give it a try.

-Doing some research, I discovered that there had been a further update of this converter (ver.126.96.36.199), one more advanced than the one Sean Reid tested.
+Doing some research, I discovered that there had been a further update of this converter (ver.126.96.36.199), one more advanced than the one Sean tested.
 I installed the original disc, and updated the program from the website.
 As I had a bunch of files converted with Capture 1, I decided to reconvert them with the Fuji software for comparison.
 I also compared conversions by ACR.

 This is a good example.
 It’s from the original X Pro 1 article.
-It was shot with the 60 mm lens, and I marveled at the time sharp it was.
+It was shot with the 60 mm lens, and I marveled at the time how sharp it was.
 If you “pixel peep” the Adobe version you can see the smearing, and “watercolor effect” people are talking about.
 I didn’t really notice this effect until I reviewed the Capture 1 version which has much better preservation of fine detail ( BTW I did try to sharpen the Adobe version).